FST777/FreeBSD-OCI-images/README.md

 Pull using `ghcr.io/fst777/toybox:latest`.

-What it says on the tin, combined with FreeBSD's own `/bin/sh` since FreeBSD's toybox build does not include this.
+What it says on the tin, combined with FreeBSD's own `/bin/sh` since toybox does not include this.
 Usable as a minimal userland container, suitable for hosting apps/scripts that require core shell utilities.